Param-Harrison/kidzode/public/courses/intermediate/password-generator/lesson01.md

+## Welcome to Password Generator! 🔐
+Security is super important online.
+We're going to build a tool that creates unhackable secrets to keep your accounts safe!

 # The Character Bank 🏦

 A good password generator needs a lot of characters to choose from: letters, numbers, and symbols.